gnsrla12/crash_to_not_crash/README.md

 python ./scripts/train_yt_script.py
 ```

-Models will be saved in the folder `./checkpoints/`.
+The trained model will be saved to: `./checkpoints/`

 ### Visualize
 - Finally, visualize the prediction results of the model:
 ```bash
 python ./scripts/visualize_script.py
 ```
-The visualized results will be saved to : `./visualization/`.
+The visualized results will be saved to : `./visualization/`